 - For the purpose of administering and enforcing this Ordinance, the terms or words used herein shall be interpreted as follows: - (1).
 Words used in the present tense include the future. - (2).
 Words in the singular number include the plural number. - (3).
-Words in the plural number include the singular number. - The additional following Tourist Rooming House related definitions apply to this zoning ordinance in its entirety.
+Words in the plural number include the singular number. - The additional following TRH related definitions apply to the zoning ordinance in its entirety.